MrNoobody-sys/server_absichern/README.md

 ### Google Authenticator
 1. Bitte beantworten Sie die Fragen wie folgt:

-Do you want authentication tokens to be time-based (y/n) y
+Do you want authentication tokens to be time-based (y/n) n

 Do you want me to update your "~/.google_authenticator" file (y/n) y